-What is HIV?
+What Is HIV?

-HIV Signs and Symptoms:
+HIV Signs and Symptoms

-During this time period, the virus is present in large numbers and is carried throughout the body.
-HIV infects immune cells called CD4 T-cells (also called helper T cells) and slowly begins to decrease their numbers.
-The virus sets up house in places such as the brain and lymph nodes, where it will linger even during future drug treatment.
+During this time period, the HIV virus is present in large numbers and travels throughout the body.
+HIV infects specific immune cells, including CD4 T-cells (or helper T cells).
+Then, the virus slowly begins to decrease immune cells’ numbers.
+The virus sets up house in places like the brain and lymph nodes.
+HIV will linger even during future drug treatment.
 In other words, there is no official cure for HIV or AIDS.

 In children who are infected with HIV at or before birth, symptoms may emerge within a couple of years.
 They may have delayed development and be frequently ill.

-When does AIDS develop?
+When Does AIDS Develop?

 Infections common in people with AIDS cause symptoms such as: